 I use ball jars every single day and I love how they look with vintage china.
 Plus they are so inexpensive!
 I also opted to put the silverware in the ball jar water glasses for a fun touch.

 Many of you have seen the place card name cutouts that I make with my Cricut Maker Machine.
 I made some new ones in sage green and used a different font.
 Aren’t they awesome?

 They are so easy to make and I love how they came out.

 Once the table was set I knew my vision had come true!

 If you are looking for entertaining supplies, check out all of these items from Amazon Home.

 The only thing I had left to do was to make the entire meal!

-But I wasn’t worried because my daughter in law Charlotte is an amazing cook and we had so much fun cooking the dinner together.
+But I wasn’t worried because my daughter-in-law Charlotte is an amazing cook and we had so much fun cooking dinner together.

 I knew once it got dark this was going to be the perfect location for a magical dinner party.

 Originally I had told everyone that we would dine at 7:30.
 Of course, it wasn’t even close to being dark so we moved it back to 8:45.